Damerian00/ReadMeGen/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project:
          This provides a user with a quick easy way to create a README.md file for their project.
-It will take in some parameters you input into the terminal based on prompts like:
-         1. title for the project
-         2. description of the project
-         3. installation requirements
-         4. Screenshot of the Project
-         5. Contact Info
-         6. Licensing for the Project
+It will take in some parameters you input into the terminal based on prompts like:  1. title for the project 2. description of the project 3. installation requirements 4.
+Screenshot of the Project 5.
+Contact Info  6.
+Licensing for the Project.

 <br />